 Sweet Almond oil can be used for skin care and as a massage carrier oil, use approximately 30ml for a full body massage.

-Fatty oils make up 50%, consisting of glycerides, linoleic acid, oleic acids, and palmitic acid.
+Vitamins: E, B1, B2, B3 & Folate.
+Minerals: Potassium, Calcium, Magnesium, Phosphorus, Zinc, Copper, Manganese & Iron.
+Amino Acids and Fibre.
+Fatty Acids make up 50%, consisting of glycerides, linoleic acid, oleic acids, and palmitic acid.

-None known, not to be used in the case of nut allergies.
+None known.
+Not to be consumed in the case of nut allergies.